BREATHE Trainees

 Predoc Alum

-Jeremy Prieto, BS
+Jeremy Prieto, MS

 Prieto’s research focuses on utilizing different signal processing techniques to capture and analyze human physiological signals, with the intent of linking these signals to find subtle differences that could lead to larger findings.